DevVivan/odin-project/JavaScript/javascript.md

 ## Factory Functions

+Factories are simply plain old JavaScript functions that return objects for us to use in our code.
+Using factories is a powerful way to organize and contain the code we’re writing.
 Factory functions are similar to object constructors but they simply set up and return the new object when you call the function as such:

 ```js
 const personFactory = (name, age) => {